 2. Add pantry storage to the back of your door

 Looking for pantry storage ideas that barely take up any room?
 We’ve said it before and we will say it again, don’t forget to put the back of your kitchen (or pantry) door to good use.
 This space is easy access, so store things like smaller snacks or frequently used spices – you can just grab them and go without have to wrestle with a mountain of tins.

 3. Keep tins and jars in drawers

-4. Make the most of your shelves
+4. Make the most of available space with pantry shelving

-5. Opt for adjustable open shelving
+5. Opt for adjustable open pantry shelving

-If you are blessed with a walk in larder, even if it’s just a small narrow space, investing in some open adjustable shelving makes sense.
+If you are blessed with a walk in larder, even if it’s just a small narrow space, investing in some open adjustable pantry shelving makes sense.
 You can clearly see where everything is stored and everything is easily accessible.